Human Resources Development

 Proper manpower control, organization building, and human resources development

 “We will nurture every individual in the Toyota Boshoku group, make maximum use of their competencies, and achieve the optimum results as an organization by having an appropriate organizational structure and span of control.”
 We have been developing the systems to achieve these goals.
-In particular, in the area of building an appropriate organization, we employed our management span of control guidelines and organizational templates, and have been aiming to continuously standardize and streamline the organization since our organizational reviews in fiscal 2021 and 2022, including affiliates from countries other than Japan and domestic affiliates.
+In particular, in the area of building an appropriate organization, we employed our management span of control guidelines and organizational templates, and have been aiming to continuously standardize the organization and strengthen human resource development since our organizational reviews in fiscal 2021, including affiliates from countries other than Japan and domestic affiliates.

 First, to establish a process for ensuring that the skills necessary for business execution are properly developed by enhancing and strengthening the links between the division of duties, important requirements for posts, skill maps, and development plans at an individual level.

-Second, to ensure that the department managers and direct supervisors think through the development plan and how it is implemented, assign challenging tasks, and develop talents together with senior company members in the workplace.
+Second, to ensure that the division general managers and direct supervisors think through the development plan and how it is implemented, assign challenging tasks, and develop talents together with senior company members in the workplace.

 Through these efforts, we will continue to foster a culture of on-the-job training where each member can grow and maximize their competencies.

-• Global Succession Committee by Top Executives: Executive management successor development committee comprising members at the CXO level and above
+• Global Succession Committee by Top Executives: Executive management successor development committee comprising members at the Chief Officer level and above

-• Global Succession Committee: Global key post (site chief, director, division chief, etc.) successor development committee comprising members at the segment chief and field chief level and above
+• Global Succession Committee: Global key post (president of affiliate company, director, division general manager, etc.) successor development committee comprising members at the segment chief and field chief level and above

 • Global Executive Development Program: Selective training for mid-level executives